rattanan/my-diary-codex/README.md

 - Edit existing entries
 - Delete entries
 - Search entries by title
-- Friendly error messages for validation and file issues
+- Friendly error messages for validation and database issues
 - Responsive layout for desktop and mobile

 ## Tech Stack